Malcolm Harrison: Major works and commissions

 The Family is a popular and well-known collection of 35 dolls crafted by Harrison over 30 years and exhibited widely throughout New Zealand.
 The Family was first exhibited at The Dowse Art Museum in 1987, and was re-exhibited several times, including in 2005 and 2014.

 In 1994, the Parliamentary Service Commission appointed Harrison to design and oversee the creation of two large-scale works for Parliament Buildings in Wellington.
 The two works, These are Matters of Pride and Whanaungatanga (Relationships), combined Māori weaving traditions with European embroidery practices and drew upon the skills of four Māori weavers and over 700 embroiderers.
 They took two years to complete.

 Other commissions include Oceania, located in the Bank of New Zealand tower in Queen Street in Auckland, and work in the North Shore City Council Chambers.

 Recognition

-In 1992, Harrison represented New Zealand at the Fibre Triennial in Lodz, Poland.
+In 1992, Harrison represented New Zealand at the Fibre Triennial in Łódź, Poland.

 In 2004 Harrison was awarded the inaugural Creative New Zealand Craft/Object Art Fellowship, worth $65,000.
 He created a new body of work as recipient of the award, drawing inspiration from Francisco Goya's etching, The Sleep of Reason Produces Monsters (c.
 1799).
 The works were shown at an exhibition titled Minus Reason at Auckland gallery Objectspace in 2005.